 Why This Recipe Works

 This is a quick pickling recipe, which means you can prepare it in a short amount of time and in much smaller batches than you would if using a canning method.
 That’s right, there’s no canning involved!
-These go straight into your refrigerator.
+This pickled okra recipe is easy and they go straight into your refrigerator.

 Also known as “okra pickles,” these bring a unique flavor to any charcuterie board and add a perfectly crispy and crunchy taste to Bloody Mary’s.